isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-keep-wasps-away-from-playsets/index.md

 Wasps flourish well in warm and dark places.
 The roofing of the playhouse in most playsets is usually thick vinyl roof canvas.
 You can replace the roofing of the playhouse with roofing that allows light inside the playhouse.

-I replaced the solid vinyl roof canvas that the playset had come with with a heavy
-- duty vinyl mesh canvas.
+I replaced the solid vinyl roof canvas that the playset had come with with a heavy-duty vinyl mesh canvas.
 This new roofing allows natural light and air into the set.

 ##  DIY Wasp Traps for Backyard Playsets